-Everyone wants to know the ROI of marketing…from business owners to marketers themselves.
+Everyone wants to know the ROI of marketing…from new business owners to marketers themselves.
 In my mind, there are two kinds of marketing: marketing that generates leads, and marketing that doesn’t.
 The latter isn’t bad; it’s a necessary part of marketing strategy at most companies.
 But today, I’m arguing that marketing that doesn’t generate leads has no place in a startup.

 I know what you’re thinking—it’s a strong position to take, and you’re right.
 But hear me out:

 When marketing for startups, there are certain pieces of marketing that you definitely need.
 You need to pick a brand color.
 You need a logo.
 You need a website.
 But if you’re a bootstrapping startup, the truth is, that’s all the baseline that you need.
 And there are affordable ways to do all of the above:

 Different colors mean different things to your audience.
 Read our quick blog to understand what color says about your business…then pick one!
 It truly can be as simple as that.

 Check out Fiverr or 99designs.
 With these websites, you’ll have design professionals creating logo options for your business, all for less than $100.
 Is this a logo that your company will keep forever?
 Probably not.
 But it’s a great place to get started.

 There are great platforms like SquareSpace that will help a startup owner get a website up and running quickly.
 If you’d like to outsource this service, check out our friends at SmBiz.Website for an affordable solution.